harris-chris/dhall-to-python/notes.md

+This approach of having ParseState in an IO I think is the correct one.
+We then need a way of combining ParseStates.
+Probably easiest if they're all always IO This is better because we also get the errors

 Just because a dataclass holds a dataclass, doesn't mean it's defined within that dataclass.

 We need something like a pointer to a dataclass.
 But probably just the name is OK.